3-5 Days | 321 Miles | in Arts & Culture & History, 4-5 Days

 Two of the best ways to experience Black culture are through food and music, and there’s no shortage of both in Chicago.
 Indulge in French toast flights and country scrambles at Batter & Berries and Sweet Maple Cafe.
 Enjoy soul-food classics at MacArthur’s Restaurant and BBQ, and hot honey chicken at Lil’ Delta and Lexington Betty Smokehouse, both located in Dr. Murphy’s Food Hall.
 Finally, get your fill of blues and jazz at various lounges across the city, such as Buddy Guy’s Legends, Kingston Mines, Andy’s Jazz Club and the Green Mill Cocktail Lounge.

 Day two begins on the south side of Chicago, starting in the historic Bronzeville neighborhood.
 Known as “Black Metropolis,” Bronzeville became a hub of Black life and culture in the 20th century, molding greats like Louis Armstrong, journalist Ida B. Wells and singer Nat King Cole.
 Tour the neighborhood with the Bronzeville Visitor Information Center or simply stroll the Bronzeville Walk of Fame: 91 bronze plaques and monuments honoring former residents who’ve made contributions to American culture and history.

 On the way to Hyde Park, cruise by the Obama family home, then head to the DuSable Museum of African American History, the oldest independent African American history museum in the nation.
-A few miles south is the National A. Phillip Randolph Pullman Porter Museum, which provides a deeper look at Black labor in the United States.
+A few miles south is the National A. Phillip Randolph Pullman Porter Museum (currently closed for construction), which provides a deeper look at Black labor in the United States.
 The contributions celebration at this museum helped lay the foundation for the modern day Civil Rights Movement.
-There’s also a new visitors center in the works.
-Once complete (estimated 2021–2022), it will share stories of Pullman through exhibits and displays and serve as the gateway to the Pullman National Monument.
+The Pullman National Monument Visitor Information Center, which shares stories of Pullman through exhibits and displays, serves as the gateway to the Pullman National Monument.
 The South Side is also home to the eta Creative Arts Foundation for original theatrical works, Pilgrim Baptist Church aka the birthplace of gospel music, and the future home of the Obama Presidential Center.